 Then, you’ll have to decide what you want to see in your reports.
 It is based on your type of site (a personal or professional blog, or brand website.)

 The next step is to install the add-on so that it can link to your Analytics data.
-Then, set the basic parameters for your report, such as the title, the account information, metrics and dimensions.
+Then, set the basic parameters for your reports, such as the title, the account information, metrics, and dimensions.
 Creating summaries and scheduling may not be compulsory, but they make everything easier.

 To visualize the report: